Here are nine reasons, events, or circumstances when you should think about changing car insurance companies.

 The Consumer Federation of America’s Hunter is a champion of “shopping around” in a number of insurance-related circumstances.
 One of them, as mentioned earlier, involves price hikes, while another reason--problems related to claims--will be expounded upon shortly.

 Yet another is tied to what Hunter refers to as “changes in circumstance.”
-In other words, if you buy a new car, or if you move, or if you add another driver to your policy, you should see if the company that sold you your car insurance offers any discounts or rebates that are related to those changes.
+If you buy a new car, or move, or add another driver to your policy, ask your insurer if they offer discounts or rebates related to those changes.

-If they don’t, you should research the competition and see if they can provide you with any savings for the same things—assuming every other aspect of the coverage would remain the same (or nearly so).
+If they don’t, you should research the competition.
+Find out if they can provide you with any savings for the same coverage.

 “The number one reason I see people coming to our agency from other agencies is having dealt with an agent who did not give them enough information or ask enough questions,” Balderson shares.